 Revel Casino Hotel is located in Atlantic City, New Jersey, and is a hotel-casino with 4,000 guest rooms and over 200,000 square feet dedicated to casino gambling.
 Revel Casino Hotel currently has limited or no dining options.
-Closing September 10, 2014.
+Closed.

 In efforts to rejuvenate Atlantic City, casinos and resorts have leaned on celebrity chef-run restaurants, sprawling spas and mega-nightclubs.
 The latest opening adds a new dimension: a smoke-free environment.
 Casinos are exempt from New Jersey's nonsmoking law, but when the 1,800-room Revel opens in stages starting April 2, it will be Atlantic City's only nonsmoking casino resort, intended to appeal to the 81 percent of American adults who do not smoke.